Snapchat/KeyDB-docs/docs/support.md

 ## Bugs and Issues

-If there is a bug or perceived issue with the KeyDB product, please [create an issue on github](https://github.com/EQ-Alpha/KeyDB/issues).
+If there is a bug or perceived issue with the KeyDB product, please [create an issue on the KeyDB github repo](https://github.com/EQ-Alpha/KeyDB/issues).
 This way we can track the bug/fix/PR associated.
 Github issues is the right place for these.
-If there is an issue with documentation please open an issue on the KeyDB-Docs repo.
+For bugs posted in other forums they may be migrated to github issues for tracking.

 ## Contributor and Super User Meetup